sugarcrmlabs/SystemData/README.md

 It does NOT add fields/customisations for you.
 The assumption is that you already have the same exact code deployed on multiple instances, and you want to re-populate some of the data that lets you use a system.<br />
 It does NOT remove records that are on an instance, and that are not present on your JSON file(s).<br />
 It does NOT remove Users from Teams or Roles, it only adds Users to them.<br />
 It does NOT copy the user's pictures for you.
-You will have to transfer across the upload folder's content between systems.
+You will have to transfer across the upload directory's content between systems BEFORE running the import script.

 ## In more depth
 ### Features